-I. Self-Regulatory Organization's Statement of the Terms of Substance of the Proposed Rule Change principal office of the Exchange, and at the Commission's Public Reference Room.
+I. Self-Regulatory Organization's Statement of the Terms of Substance of the Proposed Rule Change

-The Exchange proposes to amend the Fee Schedule of NYSE Chicago, Inc. (the "Fee

-Schedule") to adopt a new credit and increase an existing credit applicable to certain Exchange members.
-The Exchange proposes to implement the fee changes effective November 28, 2022.
-The proposed rule change is available on the Exchange's website at www.nyse.com, at the
+The Exchange proposes to amend the Fee Schedule of NYSE Chicago, Inc. (the "Fee Schedule") to increase existing credits applicable to certain Exchange members.
+The Exchange proposes to implement the fee changes effective March 11, 2024.
+The proposed rule change is available on the Exchange's website at www.nyse.com, at the principal office of the Exchange, and at the Commission's Public Reference Room.